Tyler Stephenson Player Props: Reds vs. Padres

 Tyler Stephenson At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 44th, his on-base percentage ranks 36th, and he is 142nd in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 60th in batting average, 49th in on-base percentage, and 152nd in slugging.

-- Stephenson has picked up a hit in 75.0% of his 28 games this year, with more than one hit in 25.0% of them.
+- In 72.4% of his games this year (21 of 29), Stephenson has picked up at least one hit, and in seven of those games (24.1%) he recorded at least two.

-- In 28 games played this season, he has not hit a long ball.
+- In 29 games played this year, he has not hit a home run.

 - In 10 games this year, Stephenson has picked up an RBI, with more than one RBI once.